Don’t ever leave your pooch behind again with our dog-friendly motorhomes

-We love hearing about people’s holiday’s, and we love making people’s dream holidays happen even more.
+We love hearing about people’s holidays, and we love making people’s dream holidays happen even more.
 For a lot of people, that dream holiday is just being able to go away somewhere with their pet.
-That’s why our fleet is full of dog friendly motorhomes; so that you never have to leave your best friend behind.
+That’s why our fleet of motorhomes at New Marque are dog and pet friendly; so that you never have to leave your best friend behind.

 The experience of going away in a motorhome with her dog is what Vikki Lee, a DIY and Home Improvement blogger, has written about for us.
 Vikki went away in our Auto Roller 707 to Skegness with her fiancé and Hans, their dog.
 Here’s her complete unpacking of the trip:

 One of the most challenging things about our holidays is finding somewhere that is dog friendly.
 And over the years, some seaside resorts and towns have blown us away as to how friendly places are.
 Whether it’s a restaurant, fish and chip shop or B&B.

 But more often than not, we’re regularly looking for campsites.
 We’re not always lucky though.

 And to me, our dog is part of our family.
 Wherever we go, he goes.
 Just like the time we got our collie, Hans, a dog passport and took him to France.
 Twice.
 I’m happy if he’s happy.

 So a couple of weekends ago, we went away in a New Marque motorhome.
 It was a far more luxurious experience than our usual self converted camper van.

 And although there’s only two of us (and a dog), we took a ride in possibly their biggest dog friendly motorhome, in a 6 berth mean machine.
 If you’ve never heard of New Marque, they are based in Longstanton in Cambridge.

 Yes, we had many spice museum Partridge jokes along the way.
 It’s been almost 20 years and they’ve gotten old.